 Opening Up Registration

-Setting up Register and Activation Pages
+Setting up Register and Activation Pages (only for CBOX Classic)

 Once you have set your site’s registration to public, you will need to set up two pages – one for registration and the other for activation.
 Go to Settings>BuddyPress.
 You should see a page similar to the one on the right.